influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### HeapReleased

-* The size, in bytes, of physical memory returned to the OS.
+* The number of bytes of physical memory returned to the OS.
 * Data type: integer

 #### HeapSys

-* The size, in bytes, of heap memory obtained from the OS.
+* The number of bytes of heap memory obtained from the OS.
 * Measures the amount of virtual address space reserved for the heap.
 * Data type: integer